Subjective idealism: History

-According to Berkeley, an object has real being as long as it is perceived by a mind.
+According to Berkeley, an object is real if is perceived by a mind.
 God, being omniscient, perceives everything perceivable, thus all real beings exist in the mind of God.
-However, it is also evident that each of us has free will and understanding upon self-reflection, and our senses and ideas suggest that other people also possess these qualities as well.
-According to Berkeley there is no material universe, in fact he has absolutely no idea what that could possibly mean.
-To theorize about a universe that is composed of insensible matter is not a sensible thing to do.
-This matters because there is absolutely no positive account for a material universe, only speculation about things that are by fiat outside of our minds.
+However, it is also evident that we each have free will and self-reflection, and our senses suggest that other people also possess these qualities.
+For Berkeley, to theorize about a universe that is composed of insensible matter is not a sensible thing to do; there is no evidence of a material universe, only speculation about things that are by fiat outside of our minds.

 Berkeley's assessment of immaterialism was criticized by Samuel Johnson, as recorded by James Boswell.
 Responding to the theory, Dr. Johnson exclaimed "I refute it thus!" while kicking a rock with "mighty force".
 This episode is alluded to by Stephen Dedalus in James Joyce's Ulysses, chapter three.
 Reflecting on the "ineluctable modality of the visible", Dedalus conjures the image of Johnson's refutation and carries it forth in conjunction with Aristotle's expositions on the nature of the senses as described in Sense and Sensibilia.
 Aristotle held that while visual perception suffered a compromised authenticity because it passed through the diaphanous liquid of the inner eye before being observed, sound and the experience of hearing were not thus similarly diluted.
 Dedalus experiments with the concept in the development of his aesthetic ideal.

+In modern times, however, the Australian philosopher Colin Murray Turbayne followed in Berkeley's footsteps by arguing in favor of phenomenalism with an appeal to a "language" model of visual perception as an alternative to the classical "geometric model" which is enshrined in the mechanistic explanation of the natural world.
+Turbayne notes that, "the language model peculiarly illuminates this ancient problem of how we see, shedding a bright light on dark areas dimly light by its great rival".
+The use of such a model enables one to "read" or interpret events of the natural world as symbols of a language while also providing a more convincing explanation of how mankind falls victim to several visual illusions of perception.
+In order to support his claim, Turbayne cites the "Barrovian Case", the case of the "Horizontal Moon" and the case of the "Inverted Retinal Image" as examples of visual illusions which can be more rationally explained by using Berkeley's "language model" of perception.